Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/entraid.md

-# Setting Up Your First Entra ID User Import
+# Setting up your Entra ID user import

-Before you can start importing user data from Entra ID, there are a few setup steps to follow.
+To import user data from Entra ID, you must first complete a one-time preparation step: you must [set up a KeySafe key](/data-imports-guide/cloud-users/entraid#setting-up-a-keysafe-keydata-imports-guide/cloud-users/entraid#set-up-a-keysafe-key).
+Then, for each import you do, there are [configuration steps to perform](/data-imports-guide/cloud-users/entraid#creating-an-import-configuration).

+Before you begin, make sure you [understand the ways of filtering the data you import](/data-imports-guide/cloud-users/entraid#filtering-import-only-the-users-you-need).

+This article also covers the [default fields](/data-imports-guide/cloud-users/entraid#about-default-fields) Hornbill brings in for each user when you do an import.

+For admins familiar with mustache templating and Microsoft Graph User resource, this article also provides information about an advanced feature: [mapping fields using the memberOf property](/data-imports-guide/cloud-users/entraid#advanced-field-mapping-with-the-memberof-property).

+## How many separate imports will you do?
+If you have both Full Users and Basic Users, you will likely want to do two imports.
+This is because all users brought in from a single import get assigned the same user type.
+You cannot import all of your users in one import and then afterward specify that some of them are are Full Users and others are Basic Users.
+You will need to do *more* than two imports if you'll have more than two user types.
+Plan accordingly based on how many different groups you will organize your users into.

-## Step 1: Set Up a KeySafe Key
+## Setting up a KeySafe Key

 To securely connect Hornbill to your Entra ID, you’ll first need to create something called a **KeySafe Key**.

 This key safely stores your login credentials and gives Hornbill permission to access your Entra ID user data.

-- Use the **Entra ID User Import** Key type.
+- Use the *Entra ID User Import* key type.
-- For help creating the key, follow the [KeySafe setup guide](/esp-config/security/keysafe) in the Hornbill Platform Configuration Guide.
+- For help creating the key, see the [Platform Configuration Guide](/esp-config/security/keysafe).

 Once your KeySafe Key is ready and connected to your Entra ID account, you’re all set to move on.

-## Step 2: Create Your First Import
+## Creating an import configuration

 **To find Cloud Data Imports:**

 Navigate to **Configuration > Platform Configuration > Data > Cloud Data Imports**.

-**To create a new import configuration:**
+**To create an import configuration:**

 1. At the top right of the configurations list, click **+ Add New**.
     ::: note